-We may feel that we have no control over what is happening around us, but we actually do.
-Life is unfair, and this means that we will never be good at something that people around us find difficult or even impossible to achieve sometimes.
+We may feel we have no control over what is happening around us, but we do.
+Life is unfair, so we will never be good at something people around us sometimes find difficult or impossible to achieve.

 Life is short, and you need to enjoy every single moment of it.
 Good Luck, folks!

 What is the cause of most depression?